Beliavsky/Fortran-code-on-GitHub/README.md

 [RTE+RRTMGP](https://github.com/earth-system-radiation/rte-rrtmgp) computes radiative fluxes in planetary atmospheres, from earth-system-radiation.
 RTE+RRTMGP is described in a paper in Journal of Advances in Modeling Earth Systems.

+[Scalable Computing for Advanced Library and Environment (SCALE)](https://github.com/scale-met/scale): basic library for weather and climate model of the earth and planets aimed to be widely used in various models.
+The SCALE library is developed with co-design by researchers of computational science and computer science.

 [scream](https://github.com/E3SM-Project/scream): global atmosphere model targeted towards 3 km ("cloud resolving") resolution.
 It is part of the Energy Exascale Earth System Model (E3SM)

 [urban Dutch Atmospheric Large Eddy Simulation (u-dales)](https://github.com/uDALES/u-dales): large-eddy simulation (LES) model for urban environments.
 LES is an approach to turbulence modelling used in computational fluid dynamics to simulate turbulent flows over a wide range of spatial and temporal scales.